zulfajuniadi/isometric-land-generator/Readme.md

 2. Sprite mode: Single
 3. Pixels Per Unit: 63

 Some tiles will need a custom pivot to look right on the map.
-Refer to the import settings on the tiles inside the Examples folder.
+Refer to the import settings on the examples tiles I've already created.

 ## Future improvements